saiarvindg/SilentSpotifyAdsScript/README.md

-# SilentSpotifyAdsMac
+# SilentSpotifyAdsScript
 Mute Spotify ads

 ## Plan
-1) Create Swift app to control volume
-2) Use Spotify API to get currently playing song
+1) Use Spotify API to get currently playing song
-3) Set system volume to 0 when current playing song is not a song
+2) Set volume to 0 (with Spotify's Beta Web API) when current playing song is not a song
-4) Restore system volume when ad is over
+3) Restore volume when ad is over